bgvladedivac/LinuxKnowledge/22.LinuxContainersAndDocker/info.md

 ## SELinux
 In order to protect the host and other containers from a compromised container, *SELinux* is used.
 With SELinux *enforcing*, container processes can only write to container files.
 Container processes run as the type *svirt_lxc_net_t*, and image files are labeled with the type *svirt sandbox_file t*.

+## Docker
+Docker provides the user interface, API, image format and other tools used to manage Linux containers.
+Docker runs a daemon started by the systemd unit *docker.service* to manage containers.
+The user interacts with this daemon through the docker command.
+Images are stored in a local index kept in the */var/lib/docker* directory, but are loaded and exported with the docker command.

+**A Docker image** is a static snapshot of a container's configuration, which is used to launch a container.
+The image is a read-only layer that is never modified.
+Instead, Docker adds a readwrite overlay to which all changes are made.
+Changes are saved by creating a new image.
+A single image can be used to generate many containers that are very slightly different, but only need enough disk space to store a very small amount of differences.

+## Containers and virtualization
+Containers and virtualization are two technologies that provide different ways of dividing up system resources.
+Containers can be run on virtual machines and in cloud computing environments, combining both technologies.
+There are use cases more suited for one technology or the other.

+Some advantages of **Docker** containers:

+1. Containers are *lightweight* in resource use, so more containers can be run on the same hardware.

+2. Containers can be *created and destroyed more quickly* than virtual machines.

+3. Unlike virtual machines, containers do not need to support an entire operating system only a core runtime is needed for the application.
+This allows rapid application deployment.

+4. Docker images have a version control stream, so successive versions of an image can be tracked and even reverted.
+Components reuse components from other layers, making container images very lightweight.

+5. Docker images are easily transferable to other machines which have Docker available.

+Some advantages of **virtualization**:

+1. Virtual machines run their own kernel and full operating system, which allows stronger isolation between the host hypervisor and the virtual machine.

+2. Virtual machines can easily run operating systems and kernels that are completely different than the hypervisor host's operating system.

+3. Virtual machines can be live-migrated from one hypervisor node to another while running, containers must be stopped before being moved from one machine to another.